grantcray/CMDACapstoneWildfireModel/Multi-Output/README.md

 ```

 - **main_multi_output.ipynb**: This file contains the Multi-Output prediction framework used on the Pala Mesa trained U-Net model.
 This notebook doesn't differ much from the regular **main.ipynb** file besides from using the multi-output functions.
-- **README.md**: This file, explains the structure of the Multi-Output directory.
+- **README.md**: This file, explains the structure of the Multi-Output prediction framework.